 Since all MC paths are independent of each other [Glasserman 2004], the Distributor equally divides the paths amongst the CDO pricing cores.
-Similarly, path independence simplifies data distribution.
-All CDO pricing cores are loaded simultaneously with the same data.
+All CDO pricing cores to loaded simultaneously with the same data.
 The difference in the outputs stems from the different random numbers generated at each core.
-The number of pricing cores that can be instantiated depends only on chip resources, the overall architecture allows for an arbitrary number of cores such that the performance and resource utilization is linearly proportional to the number instantiated.
+The number of pricing cores instantiated depends only on chip resources.
+The architecture supports an arbitrary number of cores.
+The performance and resource utilization is linearly proportional to the number of cores instantiated.

 The final stage of the design is the Collector module.
 It combines the output from all the individual pricing cores, divides by the number of MC paths, and returns the results to the host processor.
-The Collector is decoupled from the pricing cores using Fast Simplex Links (FSLs) [Xilinx Inc. 2009], allowing the cores to start a new simulation, while the Collector is either still processing data or waiting to send out data.
+The Collector is decoupled from the pricing cores using Fast Simplex Links (FSLs) [Xilinx Inc. 2009], allowing the cores to start a new simulation, while the Collector is either still processing data or waiting for a data transfer.